-9 INTRODUCTION TO EARTH SCIENCE
+9 INTRODUCTION TO EARTH SCIENCE 4 units, 3 lecture hours, 2 lab hours

 ADVISORIES: Eligibility for English 1A and Mathematics 201.

 This course is an introduction to the earth sciences with an emphasis on basic topics and principles in geology.
 The major concepts of oceanography, hydrology, meteorology, and astronomy are also examined in detail.
 This course may be used for the transfer degree in Liberal Studies.
 (A, CSU-GE, UC, I) (C-ID GEOL 121)